JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 ## Moving focus from multiline text fields

-In multiline text fields, <shortcut>Tab</shortcut> inserts a tab character instead of moving the focus to the next component.
+In multiline text fields, pressing <shortcut>Tab</shortcut> inserts a tab character instead of moving the focus to the next component:

 ```kotlin
 Column {